AnthillTech/mewa/doc/API.md

 `ch_pwd ::= string` - channel access password

-If the device successfully connected to the channel it will receive `connected` message.
+If the device successfully connected to the channel it will receive `connected` packet.
 Other devices will receive `joined-channel` event from the channel announcing the arrival of a new device.
-Alternatively the device may receive one of the following error messages: `already-connected-error`, `authorization-error`
+Alternatively the device may receive one of the following error packets: `already-connected-error`, `authorization-error`

 ### Disconnect